-&lt;sup>54 Ibid., 21, 116
+51 Ibid., pp. 21, 116

-&lt;sup>55 See e.g. the contemporary assessment of John Dury, a Scottish promoter of peace and unity among European Protestants in his letter written in 1661, concerning the situation of Hungarian Protestants in Hungary and Transylvania who recently came under increasing Habsburg influence: "The Protestants in Hungarie and Transylvania will be a prey on the one side to the Turck on the other to the Jesuits, and that of the Turck will be the less burdensome by how much the conscience is left free without constraint which the Jesuits put in practice.
+See e.g. the contemporary assessment of John Dury, a Scottish promoter of peace and unity among European Protestants in his letter written in 1661, concerning the situation of Hungarian Protestants in Hungary and Transylvania who recently came under increasing Habsburg influence: 'The Protestants in Hungarie and Transylvania will be a prey on the one side to the Turck on the other to the Jesuits, and that of the Turck will be the less burdensome by how much the conscience is left free without constraint which the Jesuits put in practice.
 The Lord in his owne time will send relief and breake the power of all that will establish religion by violence.'
-See Murdock, Calvinism on the Frontier, 293.
+See Murdock, Calvinism on the Frontier, p.
+293.